JCSDA/jedi-docs/docs/jedi-components/oops/applications/ensemble-applications.rst

       - "testinput/ens_hofx_5.yaml"

-The first member of your ensemble will run the first file in the list, the second one will run the second one, ...
-In order to run an Ensemble Hofx with 5 members, you would need 6 yaml files.
+The first member of the ensemble will run HofX with the first file in the list, the second one will run HofX the second file, ...
+In order to run an Ensemble Hofx with five members, you need a total of six yaml files (the one passed to the EnsembleApplication, plus one for each member).
+In this case, each :code:`ens_hofx_{i}.yaml` file contains the exact HofX yaml file for member{i}.

-yaml: how to specify number of members; links to yaml explanations for Forecast, Variational, HofX
+More about how to write yaml files for:
+- Forecast
+- HofX
+- Variational